 Front Panel

-The volume pot is nice because you can control it from the speakers themselves and/or the DAC which adds a bit of flexibility.
+This is nice because you can control the volume from the speakers themselves and/or the DAC, which adds a bit of flexibility.

-I’m using the e3.5s with the FiiO K3 at the moment, so if I want to use headphones I’d just turn the volume down on the speakers and use the DAC’s volume pot.
+For example, I’m using the e3.5s with the FiiO K3 at the moment.
+If I want to use headphones, I’d just turn the volume down on the speakers and use the DAC’s volume pot.

 As a personal preference, with the e3.5s, I like to keep it on fixed as it’s easier to manage and I like the output voltage being constant.